Panavia Tornado IDS – A Swing and a Hit

 This version of the Tornado debuted in 1990 and is used by Germany and Italy for electronic combat and reconnaissance.

-The ECR specialises in the SEAD (Suppression of Enemy Air Defenses) mission, a highly risky mission which requires specially equiped aircraft to fly into an area ahead of the main strike group to detect and destroy tracking radars of hostile ground based anti-aircraft gun and missile systems.
+The ECR specialises in the SEAD (Suppression of Enemy Air Defenses) mission, which requires specially equipped aircraft to fly into an area ahead of the main strike group to detect and destroy tracking radars of hostile ground based anti-aircraft systems.
+To accommodate the required gear for the SEAD mission, both nose cannons had to be removed when creating the ECR.

 There are a few differences between the German and Italian ECR Tornados.
-The German aircraft have built in reconnaissance systems as well as external pod based ones while the Italian ECRs rely only on pod based systems.
+German aircraft have built-in and pod-based reconnaissance systems while Italian ones use only pod-based systems.

 The German ECR fleet was built factory fresh while the Italian ECRs were converted from existing IDS stocks.
 Additionally, the German ECRs have slightly more powerful engines than the Italian ones.